aschiavoni/mamajamas/README.md

 ##### mailcatcher

 In development, we can use the [mailcatcher](http://mailcatcher.me/) gem to test email.
+First, you need to make sure you have the mailcatcher gem installed.
+Run:

+    gem install mailcatcher

-First you need to make sure email delivery is enabled in config/environments/development.rb:
+Then, you need to make sure email delivery is enabled in config/environments/development.rb:

     config.action_mailer.perform_deliveries = true